Aciloc 300mg

 Aciloc 300 mg (Ranitidine) – Affordable Zantac Alternative

-- Maintenance therapy for gastric and duodenal ulcers after healing active ulcers
+- promotes healing of gastric and duodenal ulcers

 - Zollinger-Ellison syndrome